 Activity Led By Frequency Conduct comprehensive orientation to familiarize new staff members with the CEMP, including PEP specific plans, the facility layout, and emergency resources.
-Tammy Nellist, HR Manager Ashley Davis, Director of Quality and Education Orientation held on the first day of employment.

-Activity Led By Frequency Incorporate into annual educational update training schedule to ensure that all staff are trained on the use of the CEMP, including PEP specific plans, and core preparedness concepts.
-Ashley Davis, Director of Quality and Education Annually and as needed Maintain records of staff completion of training.
-Ashley Davis, Director of Quality and Education Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
-Michelle Kraus, Administrator Patti Dole, DON Upon admission and minimally on an annual basis Repeat briefly at time of incident.
+Laura Holakowski/Amy Seavy Orientation held on the first day of employment.
+Incorporate into annual educational update training schedule to ensure that all staff are trained on the use of the CEMP, including PEP specific plans, and core preparedness concepts.
+Amy Seavy Annually and as needed Maintain records of staff completion of training.
+Amy Seavy Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
+Aaron Polanski Upon admission and minimally on an annual basis Repeat briefly at time of incident.
 Identify specific training requirements for individuals serving in Incident Management Team positions.
-Michelle Kraus, Administrator Patti Dole, DON Ongoing Determine appropriate exercises and drills (based on HVA) to properly simulate emergency situations.
-Michelle Kraus, Administrator Patti Dole, DON Ongoing
+Stacy Bastian Ongoing Determine appropriate exercises and drills (based on HVA) to properly simulate emergency situations.
+Stacy Bastian Ongoing